phuonglh/jvl/README.md

 An implementation of GRU models for part-of-speech tagging is provided in `seq/PoSTagger.jl`.
 The general pipeline is `EmbeddingWSP -> GRU -> Dense` where both words, word shapes and universal parts-of-speech tokens are embedded and concatenated before feeding to a GRU layer.
 Embedding dimensions are specified in `seq/Options.jl`.
 Each option is simply a dictionary with key and value pairs.

-Training data sets come universal dependency treebanks with available training/dev./test split.
+Data sets are universal dependency treebanks with available training/dev./test split.
 Specifically

 - The Vietnamese Universal Dependency (VUD) treebank is used to train a Vietnamese part-of-speech tagger (`optionsVUD`).
 - The English Web Treebank (EWT) is used to train an English part-of-speech tagger (`optionsEWT`).